dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 {% autocrossref %}

 The `protx<!--noref--> fund_register` RPC creates and funds a ProRegTx with the 1,000 DASH necessary for a masternode and then sends it to the network.

+*Parameter #1---collateral address*

+{% itemplate ntpd1 %}
+- n: "`collateralAddress`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "The Dash address to send the collateral to (must be a P2PKH address)"
+{% enditemplate %}

+*Parameter #2---IP Address and port*

+{% itemplate ntpd1 %}
+- n: "`ipAndPort`"
+  t: "string"
+  p: "Required<br>(exactly 1)"
+  d: "IP and port in the form 'IP:PORT'.<br>Must be unique on the network.<br>Can be set to '0', which will require a ProUpServTx afterwards."
+{% enditemplate %}

+*Parameter #3---owner key address*

+{% itemplate ntpd1 %}
+- n: "`ownerKeyAddr`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "The owner key used for payee updates and proposal voting.
+The private key belonging to this address be known in your wallet.
+The address must be unused and must differ from the `collateralAddress`."
+{% enditemplate %}

+*Parameter #4---operator public key*

+{% itemplate ntpd1 %}
+- n: "`operatorPubKey`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: " The operator public key.
+The private key does not have to be known.
+It has to match the private key which is later used when operating the masternode."
+{% enditemplate %}

+*Parameter #5---voting key address*

+{% itemplate ntpd1 %}
+- n: "`votingKeyAddr`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "The voting key address.
+The private key does not have to be known by your wallet.
+It has to match the private key which is later used when voting on proposals.
+If set to '0' or an empty string, `ownerAddr` will be used."
+{% enditemplate %}

+*Parameter #6---operator reward*

+{% itemplate ntpd1 %}
+- n: "`operatorReward`"
+  t: "number"
+  p: "Required<br>(exactly 1)"
+  d: "The fraction in % to share with the operator.
+If non-zero, `ipAndPort` must be zero as well.<br>The value must be between '0.00' and '100.00'."
+{% enditemplate %}

+*Parameter #7---payout address*

+{% itemplate ntpd1 %}
+- n: "`payoutAddress`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "The Dash address to use for masternode reward payments.
+Must match `collateralAddress`."
+{% enditemplate %}

+*Result---provider registration transaction hash*

+{% itemplate ntpd1 %}
+- n: "`result`"
+  t: "string (hex)"
+  p: "Required<br>(exactly 1)"
+  d: "Provider registration transaction (ProRegTx) hash"
+{% enditemplate %}

 *Example from Dash Core 0.13.0*